vault27/Foundation/routing.md

 ## Route filtering

-Route filtering during redistribution or BGP advertising can be done via

-- route-maps
+- In BGP, you can directly apply prefix-lists, distribute-lists, or filter-lists to a neighbor without a route-map
+- When you do need a route-map
+  - Match multiple attributes (prefix + AS_PATH + community, etc.)
+  - Set attributes (e.g. local-pref, MED, next-hop, weight)
+  - Perform conditional redistribution (e.g., from OSPF into BGP)
+  - Filter based on communities
+  - Tag or modify routes
-- distribute lists
+- Distribute lists - old syntax

 Conditional matching

 - ACL
 - Prefix list
-- Regex
-- AS Path ACL
+- AS Path ACL + Regex

 ### ACL